LalaIAm/cline-novelist/memory-bank/systemPatterns.md

 ### Data Storage Strategy
 - **Document-Oriented Design** - Using MongoDB's document model for hierarchical narrative structures
+- **Reference-Based Relationships** - Using document references instead of embedding for flexibility and performance
-- **Version Control Mechanism** - Custom implementation for tracking draft history and branching
+- **Version Control Mechanism** - Parent-child relationship between versions with branching support
+- **Polymorphic References** - For flexible entity relationships (e.g., comments)
+- **Emotional and Narrative Tracking** - Specialized fields for tracking narrative arcs and character development

 ## Design Patterns in Use